olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 git push origin gh-pages
 ```

 In your remote repository, you should now see a new empty `gh-pages` branch.
+You will notice that
+under `Settings > Pages`, Github has enabled `Pages` and started hosting your site at a URL like
+`https://<username>.github.io/the-office/`.
+Of course, if you visit the URL, you get a 404 Error
+because there are no files yet on the `gh-pages` branch.

-Next, we locally mount
-the branch as a subdirectory using `git worktree`.
+Next, we locally mount the branch as a subdirectory using `git worktree`.

 ```sh
 cd ./docs/_build/